TheRealFREDP3D/Gemini-Code-Assist-PR-Poetry/gem-flowers.md

 ---

    **Extracted Poem Lines:**
-   1. A dot before, a check so keen,
+   A dot before, a check so keen,
-   2. GitHub's domain, a trusted scene.
+   GitHub's domain, a trusted scene.
-   3. No rogue allowed,
+   No rogue allowed,
-   4. In the cloud,
+   In the cloud,
-   5. Security's wall, forever green.
+   Security's wall, forever green.
-   These are the poem lines extracted from the given comment.

   <https://github.com/TheRealFREDP3D/Gemini-Code-Assist-PR-Poetry/pull/23#pullrequestreview-2831250356>

   _From: TheRealFredP3D/Gemini-Code-Assist-PR-Poetry_